Custom Proxy Configuration for Service Mesh

 The remaining nodes in the chain include configurations that should be translated into the nearest equivalent for features, such as HTTP routing, connection timeouts, connection pool settings, rate limits, etc. See the full discovery chain documentation and relevant config entry documentation for details about supported configuration parameters.

-Proxies can use Consul's service discovery API to return all available, Connect-capable endpoints for a given service.
+Proxies can use Consul's service discovery API to return all available, mesh-capable endpoints for a given service.
 This endpoint supports a

 cached query parameter, which uses agent caching to improve